novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-91.md

 "And the factory?
 How far along is the preparation?"

 "It's not large, but we have a decent facility.
-We originally made car stereos but scaled down to produce this."
+We scaled down the car stereo facility to produce this."

 "Then, what's the daily production capacity...
 Sorry for asking so many questions."